 Don't let rainy days get you down on Kauai.
-The Carpenters sang how "Rainy Days and Mondays” always got them down, but on the island of Kauai, Monday's are always just fine and there's no reason why you can't find fun things to do on a rainy day also.
+On the Island of Kauai, there's no reason why you can't find fun things to do on a rainy day.
+And if you wait awhile, you may see a rainbow.
 After all, it's the rain that makes Kauai the Garden Island of Hawaii.

 In this area between Maha'ulepu Beach and Waimea, you'll find great beaches such as Poipu Beach and one of my personal favorites, Salt Pond Beach Park near Hanapepe.
 If you're not looking for a beach, you can visit Prince Kuhio Park, Spouting Horn or tour one of the gardens in the nearby National Tropical Botanical Garden.

-You're sure to have fun wandering through one of more of the area's historic towns such as Koloa, Hanapepe or Waimea.
-Just be sure to stop for a shave ice at Jo-Jo's Clubhouse if you go to Waimea.
+You're sure to have fun wandering through one of the area's historic towns such as Koloa, Hanapepe, or Waimea.
+Just be sure to stop for a shave-ice at Jo-Jo's Clubhouse if you go to Waimea.

 Visit the Kauai Museum